QuantitativeCriticismLab/AJP-2022-Senecan-Trimeter/README.md

 # Senecan Trimeter and Humanist Tragedy

-This repository includes the data and code relevant to the article Fedchin, Burns, Chaudhuri, and Dexter 202X "Senecan Trimeter and Humanist Tragedy" in *American Journal of Philology* TK.
-The repository contains the scansions of all trimeter passages from Albertino Mussato's *Ecerinis*, Antonio Loschi's *Achilles*, Gregorio Correr's *Procne*, Leonardo Dati's *Hiempsal*, and the ten plays comprising the Senecan corpus.
+This repository includes the data and code relevant to the article Fedchin, Burns, Chaudhuri, and Dexter "Senecan Trimeter and Humanist Tragedy," forthcoming in *American Journal of Philology* (2022) The repository contains the scansions of all trimeter passages from Albertino Mussato's *Ecerinis*, Antonio Loschi's *Achilles*, Gregorio Correr's *Procne*, Leonardo Dati's *Hiempsal*, and the ten plays comprising the Senecan corpus.
 The results presented here are fully [reproducible](#how-to-reproduce-this).

 ## Abstract